mitchell1999k/lostinthejungle/README.md

 # lostinthejungle
-This is a website for people who are lost in their daily lives and looking for comfort from unknown strangers.
+It is a website for people who are lost in their daily lives and looking for comfort from unknown strangers.